What are Special Educational Needs (SEN)?

 SEN covers a broad spectrum of difficulty or disability.
 Children may have wide-ranging or specific problems.
 Eg, a child might have difficulty with one area of learning, such as letters or numbers.
 Or they might have problems relating to other children, or to adults.

-Having English as a second language is not considered by law to be a SEN.
+Having English as an additional language is not considered by law to be a SEN.

 All York Local Authority (LA) maintained schools have a similar approach to meeting the needs of pupils with Special Educational Needs and are supported by the LA to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.